-Community Facilities and Groups: Top priorities are to support and protect our three key assets (Village Hall, Church and the Clifden Arms) and to provide a recreational space and play area in the village.
+Community Facilities and Groups: Top priorities are to support and protect our three key assets, and to provide a recreational space and play area in the village.

 Traffic and Connectivity: Top priorities are to slow down traffic passing through the village and to achieve access to faster internet broadband.